MPriess/crsmithdev.com/resources/posts/2013-08-25-a-refresh-of-crsmith-dev-com.markdown

 		   "// ... (disqus js)"]]]
 		content)

-Here, some extra structure for Bootstrap, and the embedded code for Disqus, are injected in the page, but only if its `metadata` `:type` indicates that it is a post.
-Also, note the terse syntax for Hiccup:  this is actually a 'short' form of ID / class specification it offers, which makes these two forms equivalent:
+Above, a simple Bootstrap grid is created if the content of the page is a post, and then followed by the standard JS to include Disqus comments on the page.
+Note the terse syntax for specifying element classes:  this is actually one of two possible syntaxes to define classes and ids.
+Below, these two forms are equivalent:

 <!--?prettify lang=clj-->